+Disturbed

-Disturbed All PCTs within the Hunter subregion of the Sydney Basin IBRA bioregion were assessed, with the PCT determination being driven by the biogeophysical characteristics of the study area and broader landscape.
+Justification of assigning PCT All PCTs within the Hunter subregion of the Sydney Basin IBRA bioregion were assessed, with the PCT determination being driven by the biogeophysical characteristics of the study area and broader landscape.
 The vegetation within this VZ is extensively modified due to historic clearance and pasture management, and therefore, floristic composition could not be relied upon to accurately determine the PCT.
 As such, the same characteristics that drove the PCT determination for VZ1 including geographic distribution, landform, and climate conditions were primarily used to inform the PCT determination.
-Justification of assigning PCT Following an assessment of the BAM plot data using PCT 3433, it was determined that due to the high level of modification, this VZ does not fit within a known PCT given that the low vegetation integrity score (<15).
-Although, native species are present within the groundcover layer, the composition of these species is insufficient to warrant a derived native grassland condition of PCT 3433.
+Following an assessment of the BAM plot data using PCT 3433, it was determined that due to the high level of modification, this VZ does not fit within a known PCT given that the low vegetation integrity score (<15).
+Although, native species are present within the groundcover layer, the composition of PCT 3433.
 As such, it was concluded that due to the historic disturbance, which has resulted in lack of canopy vegetation, an absence of midstory vegetation, and exotic-dominated groundcover, this vegetation has been sufficiently modified to no longer represent a known PCT.
 With regards to the small, wetter area within the western section of the study area, it was noted that this vegetation exhibited some forested wetland attributes, including the presence of ephemeral drainage lines and small areas of inundation (<1 m wide), and included the presence of several wetland species such as regenerating C. glauca , with Eleocharis acuta , and Eleocharis sphacelata .
 However, these species were poorly represented in this area, consisting of low abundances in comparison to the non-native grasses that dominated the groundcover.
-Moreover, C. glauca is known to act as a colonizing species in wetter areas following disturbance events and given the lack of other swamp oak forest structural/species attributes it was concluded that this area also represented a similarly disturbed condition as the non-native grassland, and consequently, was batched in with this VZ.
+Moreover, C. glauca is known to act as a colonizing species in wetter areas following disturbance events and given the lack of other swamp oak forest structural/species attributes it was concluded that this area also represented a similarly disturbed condition as the non-native grassland, and consequently

 Status BC Act: N/A